Azbesciak/RealDecisionMaker/README.md

 ## Biases
 As humans, we often tends to see things differently, forget about something, conceal certain things etc. These ideas tries to address mentioned problems.

+##### Apply probability
+Each bias can be applied with some probability.

+##### Criteria ordering
+For biases which operates on multiple criteria in purpose to modify them there is possibility to describe
+- `ordering` in which these are used,
+- `ratio` which depends on total number of criteria, so value belongs to [0, 1].
+Final value is a floor of, for example for 3 criteria and `ratio` = 0.3, no criterion is considered, whereas for `ratio` = 0.34 - only one (if min >= 1)
+- `min` and `max` is a criteria number which is going to be processed, considering `ratio` also (hard bounds). `max` cannot be lower than `min`.

+`ordering` can have following values:
+- `weakest` - default, criteria are sorted ascending by the influence on the final result
+- `weakestByProbability` - each criterion is processed with a probability inversely proportional to its influence (the more important, the lower probability to be took as a next)
+- `strongest` - contrary to `weakest`
+- `strongestByProbability` - contrary to `weakestByProbability`
+- `random` - criteria are processed randomly (configured via `RandomSeed` on the same level)

 ##### Reference criterion
 In some biases there is a need to create a new criterion.
 However, because of multiple preference function or heuristics it is hard to compute weights for each method and make it useful.